Mushran1/Predicting-Glaucoma-and-Heart-Diagnoses-using-Optimal-Sparse-Regression-Trees/README.md

 ## Modeling Plan
 The OSRT algorithm serves as the primary model, complemented by benchmark models like IAI, Evetree, GUIDE, and CART.
 Evaluation metrics include F-score, number of leaves, depth, and accuracy.
 Model performance will be assessed comprehensively to identify strengths and weaknesses.

-## Potential Hurdles
-Challenges may arise in data preprocessing and model interpretation.
-Addressing missing values and ensuring data quality is crucial.
-Communicating results effectively to stakeholders requires clear and understandable explanations.

 ## References
 Centers for Disease Control and Prevention.
 (2023).
 Medicaid Claims (MAX) - Vision and Eye Health Surveillance.